· 3 min read

 On the other hand, providing your development teams with continuous, realistic, and trustworthy data allows them to test against difficult edge cases, bugs, and ever-changing application demands.
 Such an environment provides an extremely valuable test bench, so a lot of teams try to build their own, either by manufacturing fake data or writing scripts to scrub PII from production data.
 But anonymization is hard, and many home-grown systems fail to meet the accepted standards for de-identification.
 And of course, after the initial build, maintaining such a system and keeping the schema up-to-date is a non-trivial chore that can negatively impact schedules and team morale.

 Today, we’re excited to announce Privacy Dynamics for Development and Testing Environments.
 All you need to do is point Privacy Dynamics at your production database and it will generate an anonymized copy that will meet your organization’s data privacy and security requirements.
-Privacy Dynamics is free, self-service, and available to start using today at privacydynamics.io.
+You can get started with Privacy Dynamics with a free trial today at privacydynamics.io.

 The steps below walk through setting up Privacy Dynamics for development and test environments.
 The only requirement is that the source data is accessible over the Internet (if that isn’t the case, get in touch with us to learn more about running Privacy Dynamics in your cloud environment).